 Using a ChargePoint account, customers can access both AC charging and powerful DC charging ports worldwide.
 This makes the company a go-to service provider for most companies.
 That’s why it’s no shock that 60% of all Fortune 50 companies are ChargePoint customers.

 Tritium is an Australian company that’s working on cutting-edge technology for ultra-fast chargers.
-If you’re an investor looking to fund electric car charging station technology rather than infrastructure, this is the opportunity for you.
+If you’re an investor looking to fund electric car charging station technology rather than infrastructure, this is your opportunity.

 The company makes high-speed chargers that can provide a driving range of 215 miles in only 10 minutes.
 Besides that, Tritium has already installed 3000 fast-charging stations in 30 major countries across the world.

 Driivz is a private company that develops operating systems for electric car charging stations.
-The company has currently developed cloud-based software that lets EV chargers complete tasks such as billing and self-healing.
+The company has developed cloud-based software that lets EV chargers complete tasks such as billing and self-healing.

-Similarly, more than 300,000 electric car drivers use the platform to regulate their energy consumption and manage to bills.
+Similarly, more than 300,000 electric car drivers use the platform to regulate energy consumption and manage bills.

 That concludes my guide on how to invest in electric charging stations.
 Although the sector lets you capitalize on the revenue and growth potential of the EV industry, it has some drawbacks.

-For example, some leading electric car companies don’t want to generate profits from EV charging at all.
+For example, some leading electric car companies don’t want to generate profits from EV charging.
 Similarly, some leading technology giants only use EV charging technology as a source of side income.

 However, with rising numbers of electric cars on roads worldwide, the market forecasts for the industry’s profitability are legit and good for impact investing.

-Whichever approach you take to invest in electric car charging stations, make sure to conduct thorough research and due diligence to get the best value for your money.
+Whichever approach you take to invest in electric car charging stations, conduct thorough research and due diligence to get the best value for your money.